-other dangerous areas including airports, motorways etc.
+NEVER fly near power lines, aerials or other dangerous areas including airports, motorways etc.

-ALWAYS adjust the engine from behind the propeller, and do not allow any part of your body to be in line with the propeller.
+AL WAYS adjust the engine from behind the propeller, and do not allow any part of your body to be in line with the propeller.

-Always operate in open areas, away from factories, hospitals, schools, buildings and houses etc. NEVER fly your aircraft close to people or built up areas.
+factories, hospitals, schools, buildings and houses etc. NEVER fly your aircraft close to people or built up areas.